 But she saw that Goda had already stopped just inside the room, so she followed.
 She stood by the giant’s side; she took Goda’s hand between both of hers.
 She felt the rapid pounding of a heart like a drum, and at first she thought it was her own, but she realized quickly that her thumb had come to press against the pulse point in Goda’s wrist.

-Confused at what it meant, she looked up.
 Goda stared straight ahead, jaw clenched, eyes wide open.
 Kanna’s astonishment quickly colored itself with the giant’s anxiety, which had begun to flow from that pulse point into Kanna’s own body.
 Much more clearly than before, along with Goda’s short breaths, she could feel the shuddering of the giant’s snake.

 “Engineer Mah?”
 It was Lila’s voice.
-She had come in shortly after them, but she hurried far past the threshold, and she approached the tall woman who was already sliding towards a steel table with the open cuff.
+She had come in shortly after them, but she hurried past the threshold as if she knew the woman.
 “What are you doing here?
 This isn’t a training day.”

-The woman’s grin did not diminish.
-“Oh, so now I need a special occasion to stop by my old chambers, Hadd?
+Her grin not diminished, the stranger was already sliding towards a steel table with the open cuff.
+“Oh, so now I need a special occasion to stop by my old chambers, Junior Hadd?
 You know this place is a cathedral to me, the source of my deepest religion.
-I just can’t stay away, no matter how high in this tower they put me.”
+I can’t stay away, no matter how high in this tower they put me.”
 She lowered the cuff onto the table, and though she laid it down as carefully as if it were an infant, it somehow still gave a loud, ringing thunk that made Kanna start.
-“Besides, I heard that Brahm was coming.
+“Besides, I heard that Brahm had shown up today.
 How could I resist seeing such a long-time friend?”

 Friend.